Symbolic powers via extension: Abstract

 \section{Abstract}

-This article investigates under which conditions the symbolic powers of the extension of an ideal is the same as the extension of the symbolic powers.
-Our result generalizes the known scenarios.
-As an application, we prove formulas for the resurgence of sum of two homogeneous ideals in finitely generated $\kk$-algebra domains, where $\kk$ is algebraically closed.
-Initially, these were known for ideals in polynomial rings.
+This article investigates under which conditions symbolic powers of the extension of an ideal are the same as the extension of the symbolic powers.
+As an application, we prove formulas for the resurgence of sum of two homogeneous ideals in finitely generated graded $\kk$-algebras which are domains, where $\kk$ is algebraically closed.
+Initially, these were known for homogeneous ideals in polynomial rings.